 Like all states, California requires parents to support their children, even after a divorce.
 The amount of child support depends primarily on each parent’s income and other resources, and your parenting time – the time each parent spends with the children.

 Spousal support, also known as alimony, is money that one spouse pays to help the other spouse support themselves upon the filing for divorce.
 Usually, the spouse receiving such spousal support will pay federal and state income taxes on the money received.
 The spouse paying spousal support will be entitled to a tax deduction.

 The amount of spousal support awarded is determined by considering certain factors, such as: the standard of living during the marriage; the length of the marriage; and, the age, health, earning capacity and job histories of both spouses.
 If the marriage lasted less than 10 years, it is unlikely that a judge will order spousal support for longer than half the length of the marriage.

-ALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION
+ALL NOW TO MAKE AN APPOINTMENT

 For more information on divorce, click on one of the following links: